 Having a child is probably one of the most fulfilling experiences a person can have.
 However, post-pregnancy, you may feel self-conscious about the effects that pregnancy has had on your body.
 The stretching of the stomach muscles and skin, breasts, thighs, and other areas during pregnancy can lead to loose and sagging skin, stretch marks, and excess fat deposits.
 To counteract the effects of pregnancy, some women choose to have a ‘mummy makeover’, which is a combination of post-pregnancy plastic surgeries and non-invasive skin treatments to restore the body to its pre-pregnancy state.
 These procedures are primarily meant to address the effects of pregnancy that cannot be reversed through diet and exercise alone.

-Recovery Expect the treatment area/s to be sore, with some bruising and swelling post-surgery.
-It is definitely wise to enlist some help with your child post-surgery as you may be require a couple of weeks of rest and recovery time.
+Expect the treatment area/s to be sore, with some bruising and swelling post-surgery.
+It is definitely wise to enlist some help with your child post-surgery as you may be requiring a couple of weeks of rest and recovery time.